The Fly (1958 film): Critical response

 Upon its initial release, The Fly received mixed reviews.
-Critic Ivan Butler called the film "the most ludicrous, and certainly one of the most revolting science-horror films ever perpetrated", and Carlos Clarens offered some praise for the effects, but concluded that the film "collapses under the weight of many... questions".
+Critic Ivan Butler called it "the most ludicrous, and certainly one of the most revolting science-horror films ever perpetrated", and Carlos Clarens offered some praise for the effects, but concluded that the film "collapses under the weight of many... questions".
+A mixed review in The Monthly Film Bulletin read, in part: "The early sequences of this film have great mystery and tension, and the situation is ingeniously built up.
+But the film soon becomes as nauseating as its bare outline suggests; even the moments which in healthier pictures might provoke a laugh through sheer absurdity offer little relief".

 The New York Times critic Howard Thompson was more positive, writing: "It does indeed contain, briefly, two of the most sickening sights one casual swatter-wielder ever beheld on the screen...
-Otherwise, believe it or not, The Fly happens to be one of the better, more restrained entries of the "shock" school...
+Otherwise, believe it or not, The Fly happens to be one of the better, more restrained entries of the 'shock' school...
 Even with the laboratory absurdities, it holds an interesting philosophy about man's tampering with the unknown".
-Variety was also fairly positive: "One strong factor of the picture is its unusual believability.
+Variety was also fairly positive, stating: "One strong factor of the picture is its unusual believability.
 It is told, by Clavell and Neumann, as a mystery suspense story, so that it has a compelling interest aside from its macabre effects".
-"A first rate science-fiction-horror melodrama", declared Harrison's Reports, adding, "the action grips one's attention from the opening to the closing scenes, and is filled with suspenseful, spine-chilling situations that will keep movie-goers on the edge of their seats".
+Harrison's Reports declared it "A first rate science-fiction-horror melodrama", adding: "the action grips one's attention from the opening to the closing scenes, and is filled with suspenseful, spine-chilling situations that will keep movie-goers on the edge of their seats".
 Philip K. Scheuer of the Los Angeles Times called the film "frightening, which is naturally its primary purpose.
 It is also more skillful in concept and execution than the average science-fiction effort".
-A mixed review in The Monthly Film Bulletin wrote: "The early sequences of this film have great mystery and tension, and the situation is ingeniously built up.
-But the film soon becomes as nauseating as its bare outline suggests; even the moments which in healthier pictures might provoke a laugh through sheer absurdity offer little relief".

 Modern reviews have been more uniformly positive.
-The film holds a 95% "Fresh" rating on Rotten Tomatoes based on 42 reviews, with the consensus: "Deliciously funny to some and eerily presicient to others, The Fly walks a fine line between shlocky fun and unnerving nature parable".
+On the review aggregator website Rotten Tomatoes, 95% of 43 critics' reviews of the film are positive; the site's "critics consensus" reads: "Deliciously funny to some and eerily prescient to others, The Fly walks a fine line between schlocky fun and unnerving nature parable".
 Cinefantastique's Steve Biodrowski declared that "the film, though hardly a masterpiece, stands in many ways above the level of B-movie science fiction common in the 1950s".
 Critic Steven H. Scheuer praised it as a "superior science-fiction thriller with a literate script for a change, plus good production effects and capable performances".

 The Fly was nominated for the 1959 Hugo Award for Best SF or Fantasy Movie at the 17th World Science Fiction Convention.